CartoDB/documentation/app/content/analytics-toolbox-snowflake/sql-reference/constructors.md

 **Description**

-Takes a line and returns a curved version by applying a Bezier spline algorithm.
+Takes a line and returns a curved version of it by applying a Bezier spline algorithm.
+Note that the resulting geography will be a LineString with additional points inserted.

 * `geog`: `GEOGRAPHY` input LineString.
-* `resolution` (optional): `INT` time in milliseconds between points.
+* `resolution` (optional): `INT` total time in milliseconds assigned to the line.
 By default `resolution` is `10000`.
+Internal curve vertices are generated in 10 ms increments, so the maximum number of resulting points will be `resolution/10` (close points may be merged resulting in less points).
+A higher number will increase the accuracy of the result but will increase the computation time and number of points.
 * `sharpness` (optional): `DOUBLE` a measure of how curvy the path should be between splines.
 By default `sharpness` is `0.85`.

 **Return type**